benminer/pyno-logger/README.md

 The `Pyno` class takes an optional configuration dictionary as an argument.
 The configuration options are as follows:

 - `level` (optional): Specifies the log level.
 Valid log levels are "ERROR", "WARNING", "INFO", "DEBUG", "TRACE", "FATAL", and "SILENT".
 The default log level is "INFO".
-By default, Pyno uses the `LOG_LEVEL` environment variable if nothing is passed via the `config` dict.
+If set, Pyno uses the `LOG_LEVEL` environment variable if nothing is passed via the `config` dict.
+Defaults to `INFO`.

 - `base` (optional): Dictionary with any base configuration that is applied to all logs.
+Defaults to `{}`.

+- `enabled` (optional): Boolean value that sets the enabled state of the logger.
+Defaults to `True`.

+- `log_none` (optional): Boolean value that determines if `None` values are logged in JSON output.
+Defaults to `False`.

 - `msg_key` (optional): Custom key value for the message value.
 Defaults to `msg`.

 - `error_key` (optional): Custom key value for Exception values.
 Defaults to `error`.

+- `redact_value` (optional): Custom value for any keys that are redacted during a log.
+Defaults to `[REDACTED]`.

 - `omit` (optional): Specifies a list of keys to omit from the logged data.
 It can be a list, tuple, or comma-separated string.
+Defaults to `[]`.

 - `redact` (optional): Specifies a list of keys to redact from the logged data.
 It can be a list, tuple, or comma-separated string.
 Output is printed as `[REDACTED]` for the matching keys.
+Keys are redacted _after_ omission.
+Defaults to `[]`.

-- `newlines` (optional): Specifies whether to append a newline character to the end of each log message.
-It should be a boolean value.
+- `newlines` (optional): Boolean value that specifies whether to append a newline character to the end of each log message.
+Defaults to `False`.

 The second param, `mixin`, allows for injecting a function that returns additional contextual data.
 Useful for any global state or dynamic data.